bbusenius/django-turnstile-site-protect/README.md

 - `TURNSTILE_SIZE`: Widget size (optional, defaults to 'normal', can be 'normal' or 'compact')
 - `TURNSTILE_EXCLUDED_PATHS`: List of URL paths to exclude from protection (optional, defaults to [])
 - `TURNSTILE_EXCLUDED_IPS`: List of IP addresses or IP ranges to exclude from protection (optional, defaults to []).
 Supports both individual IPs and ranges in the format `start_ip-end_ip`.
+- `TURNSTILE_EXCLUDED_DOMAINS`: List of domain names to exclude from protection (optional, defaults to []).
+Supports exact matches and wildcard subdomains using the format `*.example.com`.

 ### Environment variables